-For instance, 5FU must be applied daily for three to five weeks in order to induce a pronounced inflammatory state — erythema, erosions — that most patients find difficult to tolerate.
+For instance, patients must apply 5FU daily for three to five weeks to induce a pronounced inflammatory state that most find difficult to tolerate.
 With PDT, the skin does not blister or scar, yet some cancer cells still manage to escape the treatment.

 Combining therapies for better results

 While both 5FU and PDT are effective as monotherapies, researchers recently conducted a clinical trial to determine if there was a way to combine them and achieve a better result.